Fraud, Waste and Abuse Prevention

 The Fraud, Waste and Abuse Prevention Unit plays a unique and essential role in the State Water Boards’ fight against complex environmental and financial crimes.
 The Unit is part of the Water Boards’ Office of Enforcement, which specializes in investigating and developing cases where State funds are being used inappropriately or where false information is being provided for monetary gain.
 The Unit is charged with deterring these activities, working with the Office of the Attorney General and other prosecutorial agencies in pursuit of criminal and/or civil prosecution.

-Additionally, the Water Board has the authority to prosecute UST Cleanup Fund cases administratively.
+Additionally, the State Water Board has the administrative authority to disqualify funding recipients and their consultants from participating in the UST Cleanup Fund and other State Water Board financial assistance programs.
 People who submit false or misrepresented information (such as reports, certifications, applications, or invoices) are subject to:

 - $500,000 fine per violation